sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/2000 - field-query-object/1100 - match.md

 Boolean matches
 ---

-A Boolean match returns a line that matches any, all, or none of the conditions of the match objects in the array.
+Use Boolean matches to write Boolean logic about your matches.
 You can nest Boolean matches.
 For example, use the Any match to match on an array of synonymous terms if a document contains small wording variations across revisions.

 **Parameters**